 An estimated 40.3 million people are enslaved, including 24.9 million in forced labor (including sex) and 15.4 million in forced marriage.

 In the United States, 17,000 children are being trafficked (46 children every day).

 According to a September 2017 report from the International Labor Organization and Walk Free Foundation, forced labor takes place in many different industries.
 Of the 16 million trafficking victims exploited for labor:

 The sectors most frequently documented are agriculture or horticulture, construction, garments and textiles under sweatshop conditions, catering and restaurants, domestic work, entertainment and the sex industry.

 Human trafficking also affects food processing, healthcare and contract cleaning.

 Human trafficking earns profits of roughly $150 billion a year for traffickers, according to the ILO report from 2014.
 The following is a breakdown of profits, by sector:

 While only 19% of victims are trafficked for sex, according to the ILO, sexual exploitation earns 66% of the global profits of human trafficking.

-Presentations from NAC 2018 Human Trafficking Conference
+Presentations from select panelists at NAC's 2018 Human Trafficking Conference